You've noticed your child squints. Do they have a vision problem?

 Their eyes cross or don’t line up with each other.

 Their vision is blurry.

 It might be: A problem called astigmatism.
-It means the cornea of her eye is curved and can't focus on images clearly.
+It means the cornea of their eye is curved and can't focus on images clearly.

 Other Common Problems

 Some kids have a lazy eye.
-You might hear her doctor call it amblyopia.
+You might hear their doctor call it amblyopia.
 They may not have symptoms.
 But the doctor should be able to spot it during a regular eye exam.
 They can usually correct (or improve) it if they find and treat it early enough.
 They may have to wear an eye patch on their stronger eye.
 It’s rare, but some kids need surgery to align their eyes.